Skip to main content

 Electives (called Explore Classes) are parent led and happen weekly based on parent involvement.
 For example, this term parents and teachers are leading classes on coding, ceramics, sewing, magazines, painting, cooking, and more.

-Upper Grade Parent Meetings are scheduled six times a year on the 3rd Tuesday of the month.
-See calendar for specific dates.
+Upper Grade Parent Meetings are scheduled six times a year on the 2nd Wednesday of most months.
+See calendar or teacher newsletters for specific dates.

 Elementary Teacher